charlesatm/apihealthcheck/README.md

 terraform apply
   ```

-6. Once the apply is completed succesfully, We should be able to access the health check endpoint with the below command
+6. Once the apply is completed successfully, We should be able to access the health check endpoint with the below command
 ```sh
 curl "$(terraform output -raw base_url)/status"
   ```